-Study in New Zealand: why you should consider it?
+Study in New Zealand: 10 reasons why you should consider it?

 New Zealand !
 Another word to the country ‘kiwi land’.
 Did you know that Kiwi is a flightless bird, native to this country.
 The indigenous Maori people of this land called the bird- Kiwi in their language.
 Today, Kiwi is the national bird of New Zealand and hence its people are fondly called upon as ‘Kiwis’!